FTL vs LTL: Key Differences and How To Understand Which Model To Select

 • Don’t always look for low LTL shipping rates or FTL shipping rates; pick the one that offers the best combination of time and cost

-• Make sure your 3PL offers complete visibility on the LTL or FTL transport
+• Make sure your 3PL offers complete visibility on the LTL or FTL shipments

 • Ask what technology platform the 3PL is using for managing LTL or FTL shipments and communicating with its clients